dcf21/4most-4gp/src/pythonModules/fourgp_speclib/README.md

-# 4gp_speclib
+# fourgp_speclib

-This python module defines classes representing arrays of spectra, and libraries to keep them in.
+This python package defines classes representing arrays of spectra, and libraries to keep them in.

 Spectrum libraries are a bit like having a directory full of data files on disk, each containing a spectrum.
 However, they also include a database which can store arbitrary metadata about each spectrum -- for example, stellar paramaters and abundances.
 It is possible to search a spectrum library based on metadata constraints.